 Today was the big day in the Czech Republic; Czech were playing Canada at 3:00pm in the ice hockey semi-final, followed by USA vs. Russia.
 I got the times right on this occasion and I even bought a Czech hockey jersey.
 There were huge screens in the town square showing the games, surrounded by stalls selling beer, pork, and sausages.
 The atmosphere was electric, but Anna couldn’t see so we went to a pub to watch it.
 It was a great game, but Canada won.
 When we walked out of the bar there were grown men crying in the street!
 It was amazing how much they had invested in this game.

 On the way to the town square we had laughed as we passed the Sex Machines Museum and we had to pass it on the way back, so we decided to drop in.
-As we were getting tickets a man was exiting.
-He shook his head, looked me straight in the eyes and said, “Don’t.”
+As we were getting tickets a man was exiting and he shook his head, looked me straight in the eyes and said, “Don’t.”
 We should’ve taken his advice, this place wasn’t a tribute to James Brown.
 I’m not going to write about it, because my young niece and nephew see this so if you’re interested just do your own research.

 USA were about to play Russia in the other semi-final so we decided to go to another outlet of The Pub, this time in a different part of town, to watch it.
-This time The Pub was full of locals and Russians instead of drunk frat-boys, so it was a lot more fun.
+On this occasion The Pub was full of locals and Russians instead of drunk frat-boys, so it was a lot more fun.
 I asked a Czech guy who he was going for and he said that, normally he would never support Russia in anything, but he had to on this occasion because his Russian friends were visiting.

 After the Russian’s win we headed over to Cross Club, a steampunk bar/club and watched an awesome stoner band play, then went back to our hotel for our final night there and ate another huge chunk out of that wild boar sausage.